-Insurance premiums for married couple may be lowered by insurance companies under the theory that married people are typically more mature and responsible and are less likely to drive recklessly.
+Insurance premiums for married couples may be lowered by insurance companies under the theory that married people are typically more mature and responsible and are less likely to drive recklessly.
 Some insurance companies may give discounts or a reduction in rates based on lifestyle events that they believe signal greater maturity, such as getting married and having a baby.
-Thus if you recently got married this may give you a reduction in rate with some auto insurers.
+Thus, if you recently got married, this may give you a reduction in rate with some auto insurers.

 The discount differs from company to company and state to state, but on average is about 10 percent.

 Keep in mind that if two people are now placing both of their vehicles on one policy, they may also receive a multi-car discount.

 So a marriage car insurance discount or lowering of rates may be possible, but if one or both drivers in the married couple have poor driving records, then insurance rates could be higher than that of a single driver.
 If one portion of the married party has a good record and the other has a poor driving history, the one with the bad record can affect the rates of both.
 This is due to insurance companies rating on the highest risk driver.